 Gerui is a Director of Drew & Napier LLC.
 She represents clients in complex and high-value arbitrations and arbitration-related Court proceedings.
 In addition to international commercial arbitrations, her practice includes investor-state disputes and treaty arbitrations, where she has acted for both states and investors.

 Gerui studied law at Oxford University.
-She is named among Singapore’s most influential lawyers under 40 by the Singapore Business Review (2016) and is described as “excellent” (Global Arbitration Review 9th edition (2016)) and “very skilled and extremely dedicated to the needs of the client” India Business Law Journal (June 2015 issue).
+She is recognised as an outstanding young lawyer in Asia’s 40 under 40 by Asian Legal Business (2022), named among Singapore’s most influential lawyers under 40 by the Singapore Business Review (2016) and is described as “excellent” (Global Arbitration Review 9th edition (2016)) and “very skilled and extremely dedicated to the needs of the client” (India Business Law Journal, June 2015 issue).